GW Veterans Executive Board

 As GW Veterans Director of Development, Emerson oversees grant writing and assists with organizational development while working hand-in-hand with the rest of GW Veterans staff.

-As Graduate Outreach Coordinator, Kristina is responsible for representing and connecting with our graduate population to create events and programs.
+As Graduate Outreach Coordinator, the individual is responsible for representing and connecting with our graduate population to create events and programs.